Astramata/Theme-AquaSoda/README.md

 AquaSoda Theme is designed to work with [Sublime Text 4](http://www.sublimetext.com/dev) and below.

-## Using Sublime Package Control
+### Using Sublime Package Control

 If you are using [Sublime Package Control](https://packagecontrol.io/), you can install Soda Theme by the 'Package Control: Install Package' menu item.
-The Soda Theme package is listed as 'Theme - AquaSoda' in the packages list.
+The AquaSoda Theme package is listed as 'Theme - AquaSoda' in the packages list.